Community right to bid

 The Localism Act requires local authorities to maintain a list of assets of community value which have been nominated by the local community.

-When listed assets come up for sale or change ownership, the Act then gives community groups the time to develop a bid and raise the money to bid to buy the asset when it comes on the open market.
+When listed assets come up for sale or change ownership, this act then gives community groups the time to develop a bid and raise the money to bid to buy the asset when it comes on the open market.
 This will help local communities keep much loved sites in public use and part of local life.